 I met Venky of Nomadic Road in 2019 and heard of an amazing experience of exploring Lake Baikal in Siberia by driving over and around it while it’s frozen during the extreme winter.
 It’s been on my bucket list ever since.
-Baikal is the lake of extremes -Largest, oldest, purest, deepest in the world.
-Around 330 rivers empty into it and only one river Angara flows out of it.
-Baikal is 25 million years old and was formed as a rift and still growing few millimetres wide every year.
+Baikal is the lake of extremes - largest, oldest, purest, and deepest lake in the world.
+Around 330 rivers empty into it and only one river called Angara flows out of it.
+Lake Baikal is 25 million-years-old and was formed as a rift and still growing few millimetres wide every year.
 It spans over 625 Kms long, 80 kms wide and 1700 meters deep.
 It carries 20% of all of world’s fresh water and more water than all the great lakes of United states.
-Russians call Baikal their sacred sea.
+The Russians call Lake Baikal as their sacred sea.

-Me and the two Indian bankers started out our trip by spending 2 days in Moscow our transit before landing in Irkutsk, the headquarters of eastern Siberia.
+The two Indian bankers and I started our trip by spending two days in Moscow our transit before landing in Irkutsk, the headquarters of eastern Siberia.
 The days in Moscow were just a bit informative with visit to many museums.
 Our guide Irene was middle aged women with lots of varied experiences, quite knowledgeable and we had great conversations.
 I wish we had planned this part a bit better with visits to nearby villages, dinner with a Russian family and also an afternoon at a Russian Banya with all the ancient rituals including a ling luncheon.
 Well !
 Maybe next time.